SAP-samples/teched2023-AD162/exercises/ex3/README.md

 9. Repeat the above step for DeviceID.
     - Select the `DeviceID` property and click the **link icon** to open the Object Browser.
-    - Change the drop-down in the Object Browser to `Controls & ClientData`, click the **Current Page** radio button.
+    - Change the drop-down in the Object Browser to `Control & ClientData`, click the **Current Page** radio button.
     - In the search box, start typing `device`.
 The list will filter down to show the matching values.
 Double-click the **Value (Value)** entry under the `FCDeviceID` field and click **OK** to set binding.

     ![MDK](images/3.3.9.gif)